anawale123/Path-to-DevOps-Engineering/terraform/notes/terraform-provision.md

 ## What are Provisioners?

-Provisioners in Terraform allow you to **run scripts or commands on resources after they are created**.
+Provisioners in Terraform allow you to run scripts or commands on resources after they are created.
 They are typically used for:

 - Bootstrapping instances (installing software, copying files).
 - Performing configuration tasks that Terraform alone cannot do.